soumya898/Drag-Drop_TodoApp/README.md

 - **Search Functionality:** Filter tasks based on search query.
 - **Persistence:** Store tasks in `localStorage` for persistence.

-### Challenges Faced
+### Challenges Faced During Project Making

-- **Drag-and-Drop Logic:** The drag-and-drop reordering was a bit tricky due to the complexity of managing state changes while maintaining the correct order of tasks.
+-Drag-and-Drop Functionality

-- **Undo/Redo Functionality:** Implementing undo and redo required careful tracking of task states to ensure accurate restoration of previous tasks.
+Challenge: One of the biggest challenges was implementing the drag-and-drop feature.
+React's state management and maintaining the correct order of tasks while reordering them was tricky.

-- **LocalStorage Handling:** Persisting tasks and keeping them updated in `localStorage` while maintaining performance was challenging.
+Solution: To address this, I used the dataTransfer API to get the dragged task's index, which I then used to update the order of tasks in the state.
+I ensured that when the task was dropped, it was placed at the correct index in the tasks array.
+I also accounted for cases where tasks were dropped in the same position, preventing unnecessary updates.

 ### Code Explanation